Everything You Need to Know About Skylights

 Seal a Skylight

-If your skylight is leaking, you should consider several possibilities as to why before you start your fix.
-This is because water dripping may not actually be a leak at all but the result of condensation forming on the inside of the skylight's glass or plastic during cold, wet weather.
+If your skylight is leaking, you should consider several possibilities before you start your fix.
+Water dripping may not actually be a leak at all but the result of condensation forming on the inside of the skylight's glass or plastic during cold, wet weather.
 It could also be caused by an unrelated leak above the skylight that's finding its way out through the ceiling opening around it.

 If, however, the leak ends up being from the skylight itself, start by cleaning around the window to remove debris and leaves.
 Next, examine its exterior, flashing carefully for gaps and ensuring that your flashing is 100% properly installed.